dji-sdk/Onboard-SDK/Onboard_API_Doc/en/OPENProtocol.md

 ### CMD ID

-Each CMD Set contains some CMD IDs for different purposes
+Each CMD Set contains some CMD IDs for different operations.

 *The execution of different CMDs needs an corresponding Authorization Level.
-A CMD will not be executed when the current Authorization Level of the N1 Autopilot is lower.*
+A CMD will not be executed when the current Authorization Level granted is lower.*

 |Levels|Description|
 |:--------:|----------|